 All those who apply for asylum are systematically fingerprinted and photographed by the Immigration authorities for insertion into the Eurodac database.
 Those who enter Malta irregularly are immediately taken to detention and they are subsequently fingerprinted and photographed.
 Asylum seekers who are either residing regularly in Malta or who apply for international protection prior to being apprehended by the Immigration authorities, are also sent to the Immigration authorities to be fingerprinted and photographed immediately after their desire to apply for asylum is registered.

-According to the authorities, no force or coercion is required to take the fingerprints of asylum seekers.
-When migrants make attempts to avoid their fingerprints being taken by various means such as applying glue to the fingertips, a note is taken and the migrant is recalled for fingerprinting at a later stage when the effects of the glue would have subsided.
-When persons have damaged fingerprints, measures, such as repeated attempts, are taken to ensure that a good copy is available.
+When migrants make attempts to avoid their fingerprints being taken using various means (such as applying glue to the fingertips), a note is taken, and the migrant is recalled for fingerprinting at a later stage when the effects of the glue would have subsided.
+When persons have damaged fingerprints, measures, such as repeated attempts, are taken to ensure that a viable copy is available.

 No information is provided by the Dublin Unit on the interpretation of the duty to obtain individualised guarantees prior to a transfer, in accordance with the ECtHR’s ruling in Tarakhel v.
 Switzerland.
 Yet lawyers report that since 2018 there were a number of cases wherein the IPAT commented that it is not its duty to explore the treatment the appellant would be subjected to following the Dublin transfer.

-In September 2019, an asylum-seeker filed an application for a warrant in front of the Civil Court to stop a Dublin transfer to Italy before individual guarantees are actually provided by the Italian authorities.
+In the only relevant case on the matter, in September 2019, an asylum-seeker filed an application for a warrant in front of the Civil Court to stop a Dublin transfer to Italy before individual guarantees are actually provided by the Italian authorities.
 The Court declared itself competent to review the application without entering into the merits of the case.
 It did not find there was an obligation for the Italian authorities to present individual guarantees before executing an accepted transfer.
 It held that the socio-economic conditions of the applicant in Italy are irrelevant to the matter of the case and that in case of further issues to be raised in Italy, the applicant could address them to the Italian judicial system.
-As a consequence, the Court rejected the application.
+Consequently, the Court rejected the application.

-In practice, no official statistics are available regarding the length of time it takes for a transfer to be effectuated after another Member State would have accepted responsibility.
-According to the authorities, the transfer arrangements start immediately if the person accepts to leave.
+According to the authorities, the transfer arrangements start immediately if the person accepts to leave and most of the transfers are carried out within a year, with a few cases requiring more than a year.
 In the case of appeals, the transfer is implemented when a final decision is reached.
-NGOs have reported that in practice transfers can be implemented several weeks or several months after the final decision taken by the Refugee Appeals Board, now IPAT.
+NGOs have reported that in practice transfers can be implemented several weeks or several months after the final decision taken by the IPAT.

 The length of the Dublin procedure remains an issue since applicants are kept waiting for months, sometimes more than a year, before receiving a decision determining which Member State is responsible for their application.
-In 2018, there were a number of cases where Malta was required to assume responsibility for applicants due to delays in processing the transfer, including in cases of possible chain refoulement.
-In 2020 there were applicants who were not transferred within the Regulation’s deadlines, yet who were not taken up by the IPA as falling under its responsibility.
+In 2020, there were applicants who were not transferred within the Regulation’s deadlines, yet who were not taken up by the IPA as falling under its responsibility and left without any documentation or information about their status.
+NGOs encountered a few individuals in this situation in 2021 and 2022 as well.

 Upon notification that an asylum seeker might be eligible for a Dublin transfer, he or she will be called by IPA operating the Dublin Unit to verify the information previously given and will be advised to provide supporting documentation to substantiate the request for transfer.
 These interviews always take place at the Dublin Unit premises.

 Dublin interviews are always carried out in person.
 They were suspended for two months from 18 March until 18 May 2020 as result of COVID-19.
-As from May, interviews were carried out again in a face-to-face format.
+Starting in May 2020, interviews were carried out again in a face-to-face format.

-Following the transfer of jurisdiction from the Immigration Appeals Board to the Refugee Appeals Board, now International Protection Appeals Tribunal, applicants appealing a Dublin transfer are now entitled to legal assistance.
-According to the International Protection Act, legal assistance is provided under the same conditions applicable to Maltese nationals, although the modalities, eligibility assessment, and application procedure are not publicly available.
+Following the transfer of jurisdiction from the Immigration Appeals Board to the International Protection Appeals Tribunal, applicants appealing a Dublin transfer are entitled to legal assistance in the same manner as for appeals filed under the Regular Procedure (see Regular Procedure).

 Suspension of transfers